-- Complaints & Service: Infintech has received fewer than 10 public complaints.
+- Complaints & Service: Infintech complaints number fewer than 10 on public complaints forums.

 - BBB Rating: Infintech has an “A+” rating and has received 0 complaints in the past 3 years.
 The company has been accredited by the Better Business Bureau since 2010.

 - Sales & Marketing: Infintech does not appear to hire independent sales representatives and has received only one complaint about its sales practices.